The Supply Chain Problem Insurance Cannot Solve (And Whether Parametric Can)

 The semiconductor supply chain has a $450 million proof point that the current approach — which is no approach at all — doesn’t work.
 What replaces it should start from the problem, not from whichever product happens to be raising capital.

-Joerg Proeve, Independent Risk Advisor
+Joerg Proeve, Founder and Independent Risk Advisor

 Joerg Proeve